marcoandre1/express-react-app/README.md

 }
 ```

-#### Front End Summary
+## Front End Summary

-1. Webpack is useful as it allows us to write code using imports and with JSX
+1. Webpack is useful as it allows us to write code using imports and with JSX.
-2. Redux is a reliable and convenient way to store and manage our application state
+2. Redux is a reliable and convenient way to store and manage our application state.
-3. React components often contain forms used by the end user
+3. React components often contain forms used by the end user.
-4. Using React-Redux, React components can update automatically to reflect data
+4. Using React-Redux, React components can update automatically to reflect data.

 ## Creating Persistent Data storage with Node, Express, and MongoDB